-Many patients with Hashimoto’s disease may not show any symptoms for many years and the diagnosis is made incidentally when abnormal blood tests or an enlarged thyroid gland are discovered during a routine examination.
+Many patients with Hashimoto’s disease may not show any symptoms for many years.

-However, patients with Hashimoto’s disease who develop hypothyroidism are likely to develop symptoms such as:
+However, patients with Hashimoto’s disease are likely to develop symptoms such as:

 Patients with hypothyroidism must take a pill containing thyroid hormone every day to replace the thyroid hormone they lack.
 Synthetic T4, called levothyroxine, is exactly the same as the T4 made by the body.
 Some patients may also require T3 therapy, which is another thyroid hormone that circulates in our bodies.
 This can be achieved by adding liothyronine or by taking Armour Thyroid or Nature-Thyroid, which has T4 and T3 in it.
 It is important that your physician bases appropriate treatment not only on blood tests but on symptoms, due to the broad normal range of thyroid levels.